"Nashville" - On Location

 Enjoy classical performances by the Grammy® winning Nashville Symphony Orchestra or enjoy one of the many jazz series or pop series performances.

 1 Symphony Place

 Shelby Street Pedestrian Bridge – Showed Deacon and Rayna strolling across the bridge in one of first episodes.
-The bridge is also seen in many of the flyover shots of downtwon.
+The bridge is also seen in many of the flyover shots of downtown.

 The Shelby Street Pedestrian Bridge is a truss bridge that spans the Cumberland River in Nashville.
-It offers an excellent view of the skyline and an easy walk to LP Field or Broadway.
+It offers an excellent view of the skyline and an easy walk to Nissan Stadium or Broadway.

 Sinema - Sinema was the host of the "Love and Country" reality series premiere with Layla and Will in Season 3.

 Sinema is a sleek restaurant and bar offering an entire dining experience that hinges on impeccable service.
 Built on heritage, community and culture, the team provides an atmosphere of relaxed luxury.
 Executive chef Dale Levitski has crafted an eclectic American menu that is unique to Nashville, with emphasis on classically inspired dishes with a modern spin.